Anandsrivastava90/Hand_Detection/README.md

 Ananconda

 #Introduction
-Here I have used Faster RCNN, It is one of the state of the art algorithm for object detection.
+Here I have used SSD architecure , It is one of the state of the art algorithm for object detection.Due to is trade of between FPS and accuracy.

+#Output